priithaamer/rubydictionary/README.markdown

     rubydictionary --dict-name=Sinatra --dict-id=com.sinatrarb.Dictionary

-If all goes well, you should have `Sinatra.dictionary` file under `./doc/objects` directory.
+If all goes well, you should now have `Sinatra.dictionary` file under `./doc/objects` directory.
 Drop it into `~/Library/Dictionaries/` folder.

 ## Authors